seanox/aspect-js/manual/en/mvc.md

 that exist in JavaScript.

-The object/model binding part also belongs to the Model View Controller and is implemented in aspect-js by the Composite API.
+The object/model binding part also belongs to the Model View Controller and is implemented in Seanox aspect-js by the Composite API.
 SiteMap is an extension and is based on the composite API.
 For a better understanding, the functionality is described here in the Model View Controller.